Kim Last

-Kim Michael Last (born 20 January 1997) is a British actor and dancer.
-He is known as the youngest member of the all-male dance group That's My Bae on the noontime variety show Eat Bulaga!
+Kim Michael Last (born 20 January 1997) is a Filipino-British actor and dancer.
+He is known as the youngest member of the all-male dance group That's My Bae on the noontime variety show Eat Bulaga!.

 Early life

-Kim Last was born in Kings Cross, London to a British father and a Kapampangan mother from Angeles City, Pampanga.
+Kim Last was born in King's Cross, London to a British father and a Kapampangan mother from Angeles City, Pampanga.
 He immigrated to the Philippines when he was 17 years old.
 He studied Government and Politics and A-Level Biology at Chelsea Academy in London before joining the competition.

 Career

 Last first appeared in 2015 as a contestant of the That's My Bae: "Twerk It" Dance Contest segment of the noontime variety show Eat Bulaga!, and became a member of the dance group That's My Bae.

 In 2016, he became a regular cast member of the comedy-variety show Sunday PinaSaya.
 Also in this year, he get the biggest acting break with his group by the morning series Trops.